dailystudio/tensorflow-lite-examples-android/tensorflow-litex/README.md

 ```

 #### onResultsUpdated()
-If you have customized view for results displying.
-You can update it with latest inference's results.
+If you have a customized view for results displaying.
+You can update it with the latest inference's results.

 ```kotlin
 override fun onResultsUpdated(nameOfUseCase: String, results: Any) {